Best Beginner Bass Guitars (Updated for September 2025)

 Welcome to another instalment of our Beginner’s guides!
 This is the article to read if you are thinking of taking up bass, or indeed buying a bass as a gift for a loved one.

-The market place for beginner-level basses is crowded and fierce with lots of bewildering choices to be made.
+The market place for beginner-level basses is crowded with choices.
 To make things simple and as straightforward as possible, I have selected a few star buys and rounded them up here to guide you into safer waters!
 Whether you are shopping for a bass guitar only or an entire bass starter pack, you’ll find what you need here!

-Now, that does not mean for a second that bass is ‘easier’: it’s just easier to get ahead more quickly.
+Well done for deciding to learn the bass!
 Mastering any instrument is a life-long passion but, armed with the correct instrument from the get-go, your progress will be fun, satisfying and addictive.

 When choosing a bass to begin learning on, the most important thing is not the looks, nor the price, the sound or the feel.
 It is the fact that you want to actually pick it up and play it.
 If your bass excites you and makes you feel like grabbing it and playing around on it, then that is the single most important factor for you.
-Those other points we mentioned will all come into play after that, and they are important in and of themselves, but firstly, you need to want to play the instrument you have.
+Those other points I mentioned will all come into play after that.
 That’s why your own opinion on what you choose is so important, even compared to a friend/parent/teacher.
 This is your journey, not theirs, okay?

 That said, I'm writing this blog for you because I've played basses for decades, and sold basses for decades.
-I've helped countless people begin their voyage to bass greatness, and I want to share what I've learned with you today, so that you are properly prepared, and fully ready to rock.
-This is your journey, but maybe I can help guide you on your path?
+I've helped countless people begin their voyage towards bass greatness, and I want to share what I've learned with you today, so that you are properly prepared, and fully ready to rock.
+This is your journey, but I can help guide you on your path.
 I want you to succeed, and I want you to be happy.
-Let's face it, the world needs more bassists.
+Let's face it, the world needs more bassists!

 Contents